gohugoio/hugo/content/en/installation/windows.md

 {{% readfile file="/installation/common/05-build-from-source.md" %}}

 {{% note %}}
-When building the extended flavor of Hugo from source on Windows, you will also need to install the [GCC compiler].
+When building the extended edition of Hugo from source on Windows, you will also need to install the [GCC compiler].
 See these [detailed instructions].

 [detailed instructions]: https://discourse.gohugo.io/t/41370
 [GCC compiler]: https://gcc.gnu.org/